zzDanDanzz/dans-notetaker-extension/README.md

    - Enable Developer mode by toggling the switch in the top right corner.
    - Click on Load unpacked and select the directory where you extracted the files.

+## What's Next

+I plan on making some improvements I think would be useful (that is when I have some free time after work). examples:

+- a configurable keyboard shortcut that will add the selected text to the most recently modified Notebook without having to open the context menu and select the notebook
+- being able to import back the notes that you've exported

 ## Contributing

 Feel free to contribute to the project by submitting issues or pull requests